hvule/my_projects/cheap_talk_ambiguity/README.md

 # my_projects
-A repo for in econ/finance codes
+Code MATLAB for searching optimal responses in the cheap talk under ambiguity game a`la Crawford-Sobel.